sepp2k/TeSSLa-mirror/tessla-compiler/doc/Usage.md

 ### Stdio monitor generation

-Without further options the TeSSLa compiler generates a file `out.rs`.
+You must specify at least one of the two options `-p` and `-b`.

+If you provide `-p` you must specify a folder name.
-You cannot compile this file directly because the TeSSLa standard library is not included.
-You can pass a folder name with the `-b` parameter.
-Then a complete Cargo project is created and compiled directly into a monitor .
+Then a complete Cargo project including the TeSSLa standard library is created into that folder.
-This monitor accepts events via stdio.
+Depending on whether you specify `-m` the generated monitor will contain code to receive events via stdio.
 More detailed information about the input/output format see [here](../../IO.md).
-Note: If the monitor receives more than one input for the same stream at the same timestamp, the later ones are ignored.
+Note: If the monitor receives more than one input for the same stream at the same timestamp, the last one will be used.
+If you
+*don't* specify `-m` you need to provide your custom `main` function.

+If you specify `-b` the compiler will compile a complete runnable binary by invoking cargo.
+This binary always receives input via stdio.
+You can combine `-p` and `-b` as `-b` as both flags are treated separately.

 ### API monitor generation